 Aid agency Oxfam has said that a year after the worst floods in Pakistan's history, the country is still not sufficiently prepared to cope with flooding and other natural disasters.

 More than 1,750 people are thought to have been killed and 20 million people affected by last year's floods.
+An Oxfam report expresses concern about the pace of reconstruction.

 It says more than 8,000 families are still without permanent shelter as another monsoon season approaches.